Samosa, Aloo Samosa, Street Food

-- 3 large boiled potatoes, peeled and chopped into very small cubes
+- 3 boiled potatoes, peeled and chopped into very small cubes

 Making the Dough: